[ Printer Friendly Version ] [ Report Abuse ]

 "You don't have a girlfriend, do you?"

 He doesn't flinch.
-He only blinks once, methodically timed to give him a moment to think without me obstructing his line of vision.
+He only blinks once, methodically timed to give him a moment without me obstructing his line of vision.
 "Why would you think so?"

 "You don't seem like someone protecting secrets.
 At least not about your personal life.
 You seem more like someone who's looking for trouble and found it."